 |Here are some results from a recent poll conducted by the Society for Human Resource Management.
-Two thirds of the companies trying to hire full time employees are finding it difficult to find the right skills in both categories.
+Two-thirds of the companies trying to hire full-time employees find it difficult to find the right skills in both categories.
 The hard skills required are more obvious.
-I’d like to discuss the soft skills.
-What are they, and why they are so important?||
+I want to discuss the soft skills.
+What are they, and why are they so important?||

-Regarding these skills, this same report goes on to say “HR professionals continue to report gaps in basic knowledge and skills in job applicants.”
+Regarding these skills, this same report goes on to say, “HR professionals continue to report gaps in basic knowledge and skills in job applicants.”
 Following are the percentages of respondents that found these skills lacking in their candidates:

 |Critical thinking/problem solving||53%||Professionalism/work ethic||46%|